Marion Bay House is a place of true seclusion.

 Set on a high knoll overlooking Marion Bay, and immersed in the dramatic landscape of Tasmania’s east coast, this is luxury accommodation that assures complete privacy.

-Here, meandering gravel lanes replace busy highways, farm gates become your only traffic lights and crowded cityscapes are forgotten among 100 acres of idyllic pastureland.
+Here, meandering gravel lanes replace busy highways, farm gates become your only traffic lights and crowded cityscapes are forgotten among 250 acres of idyllic pastureland.

-Arrive here, and the pressing needs of everyday life
+Arrive here, and the pressing needs of everyday life will simply melt away.

 At the heart of this land, Marion Bay House rises from the gentle slope of its hill, facing an unfettered view that is purely awe-inspiring.
 Undulating meadows and mountains tumble to the coast, the ocean stretches from sculpted white beaches to the distant horizon and the open sky arches endlessly overhead.